tarikmedjber/nc-news-be/README.md

 e.g. npm i supertest -D

-You will also need to create a knexfile.js which will contain your configuration settings.
+You will also need to create a knexfile.js file which will contain your configuration settings.
 This file should contain the following:

 ```javascript
 const { DB_URL } = process.env;